Back to Selected Work

 Approach

-• Started with current market capitalisation as the target equity value
+• Started with current market capitalisation as target equity value

 • Worked backwards to determine implied growth and margin assumptions